CMDT/AppatellaImportTool/win10install.md

 ##### 1. Limiting access to the running computer
 By default, your database is set-up to allow only connections from the computer running the database.
 This is known as 'localhost'.
-If you want to know more about accessing the database from other computers on your network, start your investigations by searching for 'pg_hba.conf'.

 ##### 1. Limiting access to specific users
 This tool enables access to your database by the default user (postgres).
-You will need to protect your database, by adding a [password](https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0) .
+You will have set access to this user only at installation, by use of a strong password.

-With a connection now established to Postgres at the psql prompt, issue the ALTER USER command to change the password for the postgres user:

-postgres=# ALTER USER postgres PASSWORD 'myPassword';
-ALTER ROLE
-If successful, Postgres will output a confirmation of ALTER ROLE as seen above.

-Finally, exit the psql client by using the \q command.

-postgres=# \q
-You’re all done.
-The default postgres user now has a password associated with the account for use in your other applications.

 ##### Enabling encryption in-place
 Windows 10 provides [encryption facilities](https://support.microsoft.com/en-us/help/4028713/windows-10-turn-on-device-encryption) to prevent access to data in the event of theft of your computer.
 It's essential that you ensure these are enabled.
 Some Windows 10 devices come with encryption turned on by default, and you can check this by going to Settings > System > About and scrolling down to “Device Encryption.”